milliechan/eclair/README.md

 With Eclair, we created a proactive way for seniors to EASILY avoid their MEDICARE PART D coverage gap!

+[Click here](https://blog.pokitdok.com/donut-hole-medicare-drug-coverage-explained/) for more information on the "doughnut hole".

 ## Screenshots